chlee-0/Mukhin-Young_formula/README.md

 ## Usage
 To run the sample script (assuming that the Mathematica kernel is on your path):

-for type F4, type
+for type F4,
 ```
 $ math -script Mukhin-Young_formula_F4.m
 ```

-for type E8, type
+for type E8,
 ```
 $ math -script Mukhin-Young_formula_E8.m
 ```